 What Is a Brand?

 A brand is not just a logo or a fancy name.
 In today’s world, a brand is essentially an emotional connection—the whole experience people have with your business.
+It’s the feeling people get when they hear your name, see your packaging, read a social media post, or use your product, all of which are shaped by effective branding processes.

 What Is Brand Strategy?